Calochilus psednus: Description

 Calochilus psednus is a terrestrial, perennial, deciduous, herb with an underground tuber and a single dark green, grooved leaf 60-120 mm long and 3-5 mm wide.
 The leaf is not present during flowering.
 Up to three bluish green flowers with reddish brown lines, 11-13 mm long and 7-9 mm wide are borne on a thin, wiry flowering stem 250-350 mm tall.
 The dorsal sepal is about 6 mm long and 4 mm wide and the lateral sepals are about 7 mm long and 4 mm wide.
 The petals are about 5 mm long and 3 mm wide.

 The labellum is flat, 10-11 mm long and about 7 mm wide and shiny reddish brown.
-The most of the labellum has well-spaced, short purple hairs apart from the last quarter which is hairless.
+Most of the labellum has well-spaced, short purple hairs apart from the last quarter which is hairless.
 The flowers appear from December to February but only last a few hours.